njben/AzureBlueprintAnalytics/Overview.md

 [Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis) is essential to managing the deployment and provisioning access to personnel interacting with the environment.
 An existing Windows Server Active Directory can be integrated with AAD in [four clicks](https://docs.microsoft.com/en-us/azure/active-directory/connect/active-directory-aadconnect-get-started-express).
 Customers can also tie the deployed Active Directory infrastructure (domain controllers) to an existing AAD by making the deployed Active Directory infrastructure a subdomain of an AAD forest.

 ### Additional Services
+#### IaaS VM Considerations
+This PaaS solution does not incorporate any Azure IaaS VMs.
+A customer could create an Azure VM to run many of these PaaS services.
+In this case, specific features and services for business continuity and OMS could be leveraged:

+##### Business Continuity
+- **High Availability**: Server workloads are grouped in an [Availability Set](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-manage-availability?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) to help ensure high availability of virtual machines in Azure.
+At least one virtual machine is available during a planned or unplanned maintenance event, meeting the 99.95% Azure SLA.

+- **Recovery Services Vault**: The [Recovery Services Vault](https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview) houses backup data and protects all configurations of Azure Virtual Machines in this architecture.
+With a Recovery Services Vault, customers can restore files and folders from an IaaS VM without restoring the entire VM, enabling faster restore times.

+##### OMS
+-	[AD Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.
+-	[Antimalware Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-malware): The Antimalware solution reports on malware, threats, and protection status.
+-	[Update Management](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-update-management): The Update Management solution allows customer management of operating system security updates, including a status of available updates and the process of installing required updates.
+-	[Agent Health](https://docs.microsoft.com/azure/operations-management-suite/oms-solution-agenthealth): The Agent Health solution reports how many agents are deployed and their geographic distribution, as well as how many agents which are unresponsive and the number of agents which are submitting operational data.
+-	[Change Tracking](https://docs.microsoft.com/azure/log-analytics/log-analytics-activity): The Change Tracking solution allows customers to easily identify changes in the environment.

+##### Security
+- **Malware Protection**: [Microsoft Antimalware](https://docs.microsoft.com/azure/security/azure-security-antimalware) for Virtual Machines provides real-time protection capability that helps identify and remove viruses, spyware, and other malicious software, with configurable alerts when known malicious or unwanted software attempts to install or run on protected virtual machines.
+- **Patch Management**: Windows virtual machines deployed as part of this reference architecture are configured by default to receive automatic updates from Windows Update Service.
+This solution also includes the OMS [Azure Automation](https://docs.microsoft.com/en-us/azure/automation/automation-intro) service through which updated deployments can be created to patch virtual machines when needed.

+#### Azure Commercial
 Although this data analytics architecture is not intended for deployment to the [Azure Commercial](https://azure.microsoft.com/en-us/overview/what-is-azure/) environment, similar objectives can be achieved through the services described in this reference architecture, as well as additional services available only in the Azure Commercial environment.
 Please note that Azure Commercial maintains a FedRAMP JAB P-ATO at the Moderate Impact Level, allowing government agencies and partners to deploy moderately sensitive information to the cloud leveraging the Azure Commercial environment.

 Azure Commercial offers a wide variety of analytics services for pulling insights out of large amounts of data: